Edmonton Couples Therapy Advantages

 Couples therapy is a form of psychotherapy applicable to both married partners and non-married partners.
 The duration of therapy depends on the issues being addressed.

 Couples face a number of problems in their relationship.
-It may concern sex, intimacy, communication issues, parenting, anger, alcohol or drug addictions, or infidelity.
+It may concern sex, intimacy, communication issues, parenting, anger, or infidelity.
 If you are willing to address your relationship problems, then you are ready for couples therapy.
 It is the therapist’s responsibility to set the environment for confidential dialogue, which in turn will enable the couple to hear each other out, and learn effective communication strategies.
 The exchange will also enable the individual to hear what they are ‘actually saying’.
 The counsellor can also act as a ‘professional mirror’ that shows the couple their problems and how these can be addressed.

 Insight’s Approach to Edmonton Couples Counselling